 Proper face covering procedures

-- Staff members will undergo training at the beginning of the year on proper use of PPE, recognizing symptoms of COVID-19, and proper hand hygiene techniques.
+- Staff members have undergone training at the beginning of the school year on proper use of PPE, recognizing symptoms of COVID-19, and proper hand hygiene techniques.

-- Students and or their parents/guardians will be responsible for cleaning and maintaining reusable masks for their student(s).
+- Students and or their parents/guardians are responsible for cleaning and maintaining reusable masks for their student(s).

-- Students/staff who have forgotten their mask, will be provided with a disposable mask upon entry to the school.
+- Students/staff who have forgotten their mask are provided with a disposable mask upon entry to the school.

-- Faculty/staff will be required to wear masks at all times in which a minimum of six feet of social distancing is not possible.
-The district will provide masks and other PPE to faculty/staff members who do not possess their own.
+- Faculty/staff are required to wear masks at all times in which a minimum of 3 or 6 feet of social distancing is not possible.
+The district provides masks and other PPE to faculty/staff members who do not possess their own.

-- For instruction that requires clear vision of the face or mouth, alternate PPE will be provided.
+- For instruction that requires clear vision of the face or mouth, alternate PPE is provided.

-Social distancing- 6 feet of space in all directions between individuals or use of appropriate physical barriers between individuals that do not adversely affect air flow, heating, cooling, or ventilation, or otherwise present a health or safety risk
+Social distancing- 3 feet or 6 feet of space in all directions between individuals or use of appropriate physical barriers between individuals that do not adversely affect air flow, heating, cooling, or ventilation, or otherwise present a health or safety risk

 - 6 feet markings in hallways and entrance/ exit routes.

-- Classrooms will be marked to indicate 6 feet of space between desks and work spaces.
+- Classrooms are marked to indicate 3 feet of space between desks and work spaces (as of May 2021)

-- Separate entrance/egress points will be clearly labeled to prohibit bidirectional flow of traffic at doors.
+- Separate entrance/egress points are clearly labeled to prohibit bidirectional flow of traffic at doors.

-- Each building will provide signs indicating appropriate social distancing for the environment and the importance of wearing a mask when social distancing is not possible.
+- Each building provides signs indicating appropriate social distancing for the environment and the importance of wearing a mask when social distancing is not possible.

 The COVID-19 virus spreads from person to person in droplets produced by coughs and sneezes.
-Therefore, the district will emphasize the importance of respiratory hygiene.
+Therefore, the district emphasizes the importance of respiratory hygiene.

 Students and staff must carry out the following respiratory hygiene practices: